The Dark Side of A/B Testing: How to Test Your Site with a Bazooka

 Real productivity comes when you leave your comfort zone

 You have read this many times we guess; your life starts after you leave your comfort zone.
-Well, that is the same with marketing.
+Well, that is the same as marketing.
 Technology made us busier and helped to boost our productivity, but it also killed a lot in the details.
 Meetings, chat, endless notifications, these are the time killers, and we haven’t even mentioned social media.
 Being busy is nothing, being productive is something.
 If you get lost quickly in the little details, non-productive testing comes up in the digital analytics space, and you find yourself in the situation where you test two ad copies with minor changes between and drawing conclusions where there is none, only pure randomness.

 Test less and test what matters